Getting Started in Stand-up

 Here’s some useful links to get you started

-Join the unofficial WA Comedy Industry group to see what’s happening in the scene, or Gelo Friends of Comedy for comedy events and announcements.
+Join the unofficial WA Comedy Industry group to see what’s happening in the scene.

 You can also ask for industry updates by joining up here or subscribe to our regular mailout for the latest updates around town.